Blazemeter/apiritif/README.md

 ## Execution results

 Apiritif writes output data from tests in `apiritif.#.csv` files by default.
-Here `#` is number of executing thread.
+Here `#` is number of executing process.
 The output file is similar to this:
 ```csv
 timeStamp,elapsed,Latency,label,responseCode,responseMessage,success,allThreads,bytes